Jake Browning: Minnesota Vikings

+2019

 On April 29, 2019, Browning signed with the Minnesota Vikings as an undrafted free agent.
-He was waived on August 31, 2019 and was signed to the practice squad the next day.
-He signed a reserve/future contract with the Vikings on January 12, 2020.
+He was waived on August 31, but was signed to the practice squad the next day.
+After the Vikings lost to the San Francisco 49ers in the Divisional Round, Browning signed a reserve/future contract with the Vikings on January 12, 2020.

+2020

 Browning was waived by the Vikings during final roster cuts on September 5, 2020, but was re-signed to the Vikings practice squad the next day.
 He signed a reserve/future contract with the Vikings on January 4, 2021.

+2021

-On August 31, 2021, Browning was waived by the Vikings.
+On August 31, 2021, Browning was waived by the Vikings during final roster cuts.

 Cincinnati Bengals

+2021

 On September 7, 2021, Browning was signed to the Cincinnati Bengals practice squad.
+After the team lost Super Bowl LVI to the Los Angeles Rams, he signed a reserve/future contract on February 15, 2022.

+2022

-On February 15, 2022, Browning signed a reserve/future contract.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
-He signed a reserve/future contract on January 31, 2023.
+Browning competed for the backup quarterback job during the preseason, but was beat out by Brandon Allen.
+Browning was waived on August 30, 2022, but was signed to the practice squad the next day.